locationtech/geomesa/geomesa-gs-plugin/README.md

 # GeoMesa GeoServer 2.8.x Plugins

 GeoMesa provides an easy way to integrate with GeoServer 2.8.x.
-When built, the various GeoServer modules will all produce a zip file containing all the artifacts needed for GeoServer.
+When built, the various GeoServer modules will all produce a tar.gz file containing all the artifacts needed for GeoServer.

 Note: if you can't use GeoServer 2.8.x, older versions of GeoMesa are compatible with GeoServer 2.5.x.
 See [geomesa-1.1.0-rc.7](tree/geomesa-1.1.0-rc.7) for the last compatible version.

 ### Installation

-To install, simply unzip `<module>/target/geomesa-<mdodule>-gs-plugin-<version>-install.zip` into GeoServer's WEB-INF/lib directory.
+To install, simply extract `<module>/target/geomesa-<mdodule>-gs-plugin-<version>-install.tar.gz` into GeoServer's WEB-INF/lib directory.

 ### Environment Specific Jars